-Headache & Migraine Management Physiotherapists Bondi Junction, Eastern Suburbs Sydney
+Headache & Migraine Management Physiotherapists Watson Headache® Approach Practitioner Bondi Junction, Eastern Suburbs Sydney

-For headache & migraine management at JW Physical Health we utilise the Watson Headache® Approach.
+For headache & migraine management at JW Physical Health in Bondi Junction Eastern Suburbs Sydney we utilise the Watson Headache® Approach.
 The key feature of the Watson Headache® Approach is the temporary reproduction of and resolution of the usual pain a person experiences.
-If this can be achieved, there is a high probability (80% chance) of significant improvement, if not complete resolution of symptoms.
+If this can be achieved there is a high probability (80% chance) of significant improvement.
+Potentially it could completely resolve your symptoms.

-Jason, our lead physiotherapist, is a Watson Headache® Certified Practitioner.
-There are only a small number of physiotherapists awarded this title throughout Australia.
+Jason, our lead physiotherapist, is a Watson Headache® Approach Certified Practitioner.
+Only a small number of physiotherapists have this accreditation in Australia.
 Even fewer certified practitioners offer the service from Bondi Junction in the Eastern Suburbs of Sydney.

-If your neck is the cause or a contributing factor to your condition we will be able to reproduce your same headache pain in a controlled and shortened manner that will not have a lasting effect.
+If your neck is the cause or a contributing factor to your condition, using the Watson Headache® Approach, we will be able to reproduce your same headache pain in a controlled and shortened manner that will not have a lasting effect.
 This is a bit like putting light pressure on a joint or muscle to test its sensitivity.
 The results of this initial assessment influence how we proceed in your unique treatment.

-Physio to Address the Cause of Headaches with Tailored Management Plans
+Physio to Treat the Cause of Headaches with Tailored Treatment Management Plans

 At JW Physical Health our goal is to address the cause of your pain, to provide scientifically based manual treatment of the neck to address the causes of your headache or migraine problem.

-With specific physio techniques and associated clinical reasoning we are able to precisely determine which segment or segments of your body are involved in causing your headache and migraine.
+Specific physio techniques and associated clinical reasoning allow us to precisely determine which segment or segments of your body are involved in causing your headache and migraine.
 Once we determine these segments we can resolve the cause of your pain by addressing these causes.
 Creating a tailored management plan for you we remove the guesswork out of your treatment so that we can alleviate your pain.

 Personalised Physiotherapy Based, Medication Free, & Non-Invasive Treatment Options Available

-Our physiotherapy based treatment could be a suitable medication and radiation free alternative for you.
+Our physiotherapy-based treatment could be a suitable medication and radiation free alternative for you.
 We advocate for being non invasive.
-Treatment comprises predominantly of a series of non manipulative (no ‘cracking’) physiotherapy techniques applied in a systematic way to provide you with long-lasting benefit.
+Treatment at our Bondi Junction Eastern Suburbs Sydney clinic comprises predominantly of a series of non manipulative (no ‘cracking’) physiotherapy techniques applied in a systematic way to provide you with long-lasting benefit.